-Providers of children’s homes and educational services are under pressure to comply with the complex legal framework that covers the care and education of children and young people.
+Providers of children’s homes and educational services must navigate the complexities of the Children’s Homes Regulations, a legal framework that is vital for the care and education of children and young people.
 It is important to seek legal assistance to provide you with advice on the best way to protect your interests.

 We have experience of providing advice and assistance to independent schools, providers of residential children’s homes and fostering agencies in a range of different cases, such as inspections and enforcement action.